Veteran honored for his heroics during Colorado night club shooting

 “Everybody was wounded and it was everywhere,” he said.

-Fierro was there with his wife jess, his daughter Kassie, her boyfriend Ray supporting one of Kassie’s best friends.
+Fierro was there with his wife Jess, his daughter Kassie, and Kassie’s boyfriend Ray — all supporting one of Kassie’s best friends.

 Nineteen people were injured.
 Ray was one of five people killed in the attack.